ray5273/comentario/docs/content/configuration/backend/dynamic/domain.defaults.signup.enablelocal.en.md

     - administration
     - local authentication
 seeAlso:
-    - /configuration/backend/dynamic/auth.signup.enabled.en
+    - auth.signup.enabled.en
-    - /configuration/backend/dynamic/domain.defaults.signup.enablefederated.en
+    - domain.defaults.signup.enablefederated.en
-    - /configuration/backend/dynamic/domain.defaults.signup.enablesso.en
+    - domain.defaults.signup.enablesso.en
 ---

 This [dynamic configuration](/configuration/backend/dynamic) parameter controls whether new commenters are allowed to register in Comentario with email and password.

 <!--more-->

+* If set to `On`, new commenters can register on websites embedding comments with email and password.
-If set to `Off`, no new commenter can register on websites embedding comments with email/password.
-Doesn't apply to the Administration UI, which uses a [separate setting](/configuration/backend/dynamic/auth.signup.enabled.en) for that.
+* If set to `Off`, user registration (with email/password) on websites embedding comments will be forbidden.

+This setting doesn't apply to the Administration UI, which uses a [separate configuration item](auth.signup.enabled.en) for that.

+It also doesn't affect *existing users*.
+They will be able to login even when this setting is disabled.